Bay Ridge, Brooklyn: Health

 As of 2018, preterm births and births to teenage mothers are less common in Bay Ridge and Dyker Heights than in other places citywide.
 In Bay Ridge and Dyker Heights, there were 71 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 11.4 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
-Bay Ridge and Dyker Heights has a high population of residents who are uninsured, or who receive healthcare through Medicaid.
+Bay Ridge and Dyker Heights have a high population of residents who are uninsured, or who receive healthcare through Medicaid.
 In 2018, this population of uninsured residents was estimated to be 15%, which is higher than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Bay Ridge and Dyker Heights is 0.0074 mg/m3, lower than the citywide and boroughwide averages.
-Twelve percent of Bay Ridge and Dyker Heights residents are smokers, which is lower the city average of 14% of residents being smokers.
+Twelve percent of Bay Ridge and Dyker Heights residents are smokers, which is lower than the city average of 14% of residents being smokers.
 In Bay Ridge and Dyker Heights, 28% of residents are obese, 15% are diabetic, and 31% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 16% of children are obese, compared to the citywide average of 20%.

 Ninety-two percent of residents eat some fruits and vegetables every day, which is slightly higher than the city's average of 87%.
 In 2018, 74% of residents described their health as "good", "very good", or "excellent", lower than the city's average of 78%.
 For every supermarket in Bay Ridge and Dyker Heights, there are 20 bodegas.

 The Bay Ridge/Dyker Heights/Bensonhurst area does not have any hospitals after the Victory Memorial Hospital was closed and converted to a nursing home by Joel Landau in 2010 (now known as the Hamilton Park Nursing and Rehabilitation Center).
+In 2023, Maimonides Health opened a Bay Ridge Emergency Department in the same area, next door.
 However, the Coney Island Hospital, NYU Langone Hospital – Brooklyn, and Maimonides Medical Center are located in nearby neighborhoods.
 Additionally, the BRAVO Volunteer Ambulance is run by the Bay Ridge Ambulance Volunteer Organization.